FrederikBlem/DLS-ExamProject/README.md

 ```
 docker-compose up
 ```
-This creates the Postgres database, creates tables and fills the tables with the prepared scripts in the sql folder.
+This creates the Postgres database, creates tables, fills the tables with some sample data and creates stored functions and procedures from the prepared scripts in the sql folder.
 If you want to reset the database and fill it with the original data again, do so by running:
 ```
 docker-compose down